Diverticulitis and diverticulosis - discharge

 Do NOT put off having a bowel movement.
 This can lead to a firmer stool, which will make you use more force to pass it.
-The more force you use to pass stool, the more pressure you put on your pouch.

 Eat a healthy, well-balanced diet.
-Exercise will help make your bowel movements more normal and prevent constipation.
+Exercise regularly.

 When you first go home or after an attack, your doctor may ask you to drink liquids only at first, then slowly increase your diet.
 At first, you may need to avoid whole-grain foods, fruits, and vegetables.
 This will help your colon rest.

 After you are better, your doctor will suggest that you add more fiber to your diet and avoid certain foods.
-Eating more fiber can help prevent future attacks.
+Eating more fiber may help prevent future attacks.
 If you have bloating or gas, reduce the amount of fiber you eat for a few days.

 Good sources of fiber are: